 At the Whyte Museum of the Canadian Rockies, you’ll discover how local people have learned to live in harmony with nature.
 Travelers come here from miles around to hear stories of those who have forged an existence in this mountain wilderness.

 Check out the exhibitions and explore heritage homes to appreciate what it means to thrive here.
-Old photographs and diary entries really bring the pioneering age to life.
+Old photographs and diary entries really bring the pioneering age to life, and the array of stunning landscape paintings will surely inspire your own creativity (or, at the very least, your sense of adventure).

-Little adventures love spinning around in the teacups and off-roading in the mini Baja Buggies.
-Visiting during summer?
-Then splash around on the Bumper Boats or plunge down the refreshing Timber Falls.
+Little adventurers will love spinning around in the teacups and off-roading in the mini Baja Buggies, and even the adults can enjoy the high-octane twists and turns of the Vortex.
+On those particularly sizzling summer days, make a beeline for the Bumper Boats or take the plunge down the refreshing Timber Falls.

 Kootenay National Park is a bit of an insider secret, so if you want to escape the crowds, this is the place to come.